Vehicle Class

 Detailed Model

-In this model the battery energy storage is modeled explicitly.
-You define the battery Capacity in kilowatt-hours, and Efficiency in watt-hours per kilometre (metric) or watt-hours per mile (Imperial US).
+Detailed vehicle models are also supported.
+Detailed vehicle models include: Detailed vehicle models require definition of battery Capacity in kilowatt-hours, and Efficiency in watt-hours per kilometre (metric) or watt-hours per mile (Imperial US).
 Together these properties determine the vehicle Range for any given state-of-charge (SoC).
 The Initial SoC defines the initial charge, while the properties Max SoC and Min SoC place constraints on how full or empty the battery is allowed to get.

 V1G and V2G